Yrishe/Yrishe/README.md

 DEVELOPING MY SKILLS TO BE A BACK END DEVELOPER.

-Focusing on building up projects to develop key concepts of data structure, following both imperative and declarative paradigms.
+Focussing on building up projects to develop key concepts of data structure, following both imperative and declarative paradigms.